-In this work, we employ two different carbon additives: nano-carbon (C) and reduced graphene oxides (rGO) to enhance the laser absorbance of the fused silica powder bed.
+In this work, we employ two different carbon additives: nano-carbon (nano-C) and reduced graphene oxides (rGO) to enhance the laser absorbance of the fused silica powder bed.
 We process these powder mixtures using a custom-built In Situ and Operando Process Replicator (ISOPR) machine [43] while performing in situ and operando synchrotron X-ray imaging to investigate the role played by these carbon additives and elucidate key mechanisms involved during LPBF of glass.
 Here, we successfully demonstrate a one-step process of fused silica using LPBF with a NIR beam, achieving high density AM glass parts prior to further heat treatment.

 Results and discussion